lvchenyang/cya-cdn-upload-server/README.md

 ## How to use

-1. Clone this repo to local
+1. Clone or fork this repo to local
 ```
 git clone https://github.com/lvchenyang/cya-cdn-upload-server.git
 ```